marhoy/nrk-download/README.md

 ```

 ## Configurable download directory
-If you don't specify anything, the directories will be created inside `~/Downloads/nrkdownload`, where `~` means your home directory.
+If you don't specify anything, the files and directories will be created inside `~/Downloads/nrkdownload`, where `~` means your home directory.
 If you want the downloads somewhere else (e.g. directly to your NAS), there are two ways to specify a different download directory:
 - Define an environment variable named `NRKDOWNLOAD_DIR`
 - Specify the download directory on the command line with the option `-d download_dir`